bluebillywig/skin-tutorial/part-2/article.md

 #### End event

-Now for the final event: ending the drag with mouse up / touch end.
+Now for the final event: Ending the drag with mouse up / touch end.
 Bind the event on the body in the `seekStart` handler:

 <javascript>
 myPlayer.seekStart = function(ev){